eduardopoleoflipp/git_mentorship/outline.md

 - Add a new feature to car
 - Create PR
   - You're gonna need to use some of the commands we discussed today!
+- Add a PR for a README.md file so that the repo has a description

 ## Content for future sessions: